KIP 81: Implementing the on-chain governance voting method Source

 // Balances and voting powers.

-mapping(address => uint256) stakingBalances; // staking contract balance
+mapping(address => uint256) stakingBalances; // staking address balances

-mapping(address => uint256) nodeVotes; // voting powers of a GC member
+mapping(uint256 => uint256) gcVotes; // GC voting powers

 }